beefysalad/React-Todo-Application/README.md

 - [ ] Add Tickbox on todo item
 - [ ] Save todos on local Storage
 - [ ] Pagination on multiple todo
+- [ ] Ensure responsivenes on all devices